-105.Company X runs a social network.
+105. Company X runs a social network.
 In contracting to use that social network, individual Y expressly agrees, in the privacy statement, that X may use Y's photos and personal contacts for any purpose X deems fit, including for profiling.
-X feeds all photos and personal contacts into a database which is analyzed by artificial intelligence to create a profile of Y. Employers are prepared to pay high prices for job candidates' profiles.
-Because Y had uploaded several photos that show him drunk at parties, and this information is revealed by his profile, potential employers who bought access to Y's profile declined to offer Y a job on various occasions where, in the absence of the profile information, the job would have been offered to Y. Y would not have agreed to the contract with the social network had Y understood what might be implied by 'profiling'.
+X feeds all photos and personal contacts into a database that is analyzed by artificial intelligence to create a profile of Y. Employers are prepared to pay high prices for job candidates' profiles.
+Because Y had uploaded several photos that show him drunk at parties, and this information is revealed by his profile, potential employers who bought access to Y's profile declined to offer Y a job on various occasions when, in the absence of the profile information, the job would have been offered to Y. Y would not have agreed to the contract with the social network had Y understood what might be implied by "profiling."
 Y therefore has grounds to require that X desist from disseminating his profile.

-There may also be cases where a party has given, or would have given, consent, e.g. due to particular weaknesses or preferences, but obtaining that consent was incompatible with doctrines that vindicate important public policies or those that protect parties from overreaching conduct or agreements.
+There may also be cases in which a party has given, or would have given, consent, e.g., due to particular weaknesses or preferences, but obtaining that consent was incompatible with doctrines that vindicate important public policies or those that protect parties from overreaching conduct or agreements.
 Such public policies differ from jurisdiction to jurisdiction.

-106. Assume that individual I in Illustration no. 105 was a young person with a very positive attitude towards anything digital and a 'sharing is caring' philosophy.
-Assume further that I was aware that any photos he might upload could become part of his profile accessible to some potential future employers, but took the position that he would not like to be working for people who do not 'share his lifestyle'.
-Even if, ten years later, I is no longer comfortable that potential employers can have access to his profile that reveals embarrassing activities from I's younger days, the test under Principle 21(1)(b)(i) would not be fulfilled.
-However, Principle 21(1)(b)(ii) might still apply if instigating a young person to risk their future career is held to be incompatible with public policy under applicable law.
+106. Assume that individual I in Illustration no. 105 was a young person with a very positive attitude toward anything digital and a "sharing is caring" philosophy.
+Assume further that I was aware that any photos he might upload could become part of his profile accessible to some potential future employers, but took the position that he would not like to work for people who do not "share his lifestyle."
+Even if, 10 years later, I is no longer comfortable with the fact that potential employers can have access to his profile that reveals embarrassing activities from I's younger days, the test under subparagraph (b)(i) of this Principle would not be fulfilled.
+However, subparagraph (b)(ii) of this Principle might still apply if instigating a young person to risk their future career is held to be incompatible with public policy under applicable law.

-See Principles of the Law: Data Privacy § 7(a): "Personal data shall not be used in secondary data activities unrelated to those stated in the notice required by Principle 4 without a data subject's consent."
-As stated in comment a to that section, "The concept of relevancy of personal data for the initial purpose and further processing means that data shall be tied to the initial use and not used for unrelated purposes."
+See Principles of the Law, Data Privacy § 7(a) (Am.
+L. INST.
+2020): "Personal data shall not be used in secondary data activities unrelated to those stated in the notice required by Principle 4 without a data subject's consent."
+As stated in Comment a to that Section, "The concept of relevancy of personal data for the initial purpose and further processing means that data shall be tied to the initial use and not used for unrelated purposes."
+Id., Comment a.

-See also California Consumer Privacy Act § 1798.100(a) ("A business shall not collect additional categories of personal information or use personal information collected for additional purposes without providing the consumer with notice consistent with this section.")
+See also the California Consumer Privacy Act of 2018, CAL.
+CIV.
+CODE § 1798.100(a) ("A business shall not collect additional categories of personal information or use personal information collected for additional purposes without providing the consumer with notice consistent with this section.").

-As pointed out in the Reporters' Notes for Principles of the Law: Data Privacy:
+As pointed out in the Reporters' Notes to Principles of the Law, Data Privacy § 7: